Best Wear OS apps 2018: our top picks

 Features include one-tap operation, start and stop with voice commands and easily viewable time, distance and calorie stats.
 Over 40 million registered users are ready to be out-healthed by you.

-One of the most useful aspects of the Android OS is its payment system.
-Android Pay can be installed on a variety of Android Wear products, but you may want to triple check before you download it that your watch is compatible.
+One of the most useful aspects of Wear OS is its payment system.
+Google Pay can be installed on a variety of Wear OS products, but you may want to triple check before you download it that your watch is compatible.

-You'll need NFC on your watch to be able to use this, but it's just so simple to tap your watch on a contactless payment reader and not have to deal with cash anymore.
+You'll need NFC on your watch to be able to use this, and if you have it you'll find it so simple to tap your watch on a contactless payment reader and not have to deal with cash anymore.

 It may look like a complicated name, but IFTTT stands for "If This Then That".
 It lets you link your 'Channels' - i.e. Facebook, Instagram, Gmail etc - by creating 'Recipes'.